Returning to Shapes: An Introduction to Methods

 """Return the area of the circle."""

 Now return to def main().
-Notice that when creating instances, we can specify each argument by name — these are called keyword arguments.
+Notice that when creating instances, we can specify each argument by name.
+These are called keyword arguments.
 Keyword arguments are convenient because we do not need to remember the order of the parameters; as long as we provide the names, Python will match them correctly.
 Also note how we call the area() method: we write r.area() rather than passing r as an argument to a standalone function.

 # Create one rectangle and one circle